zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 **NVTF:** If you are planning on adding texture mods, please enable `Texture Modding Preset` under the `Utilities` separator.

-**Starting the Game:**
+**Starting the MO2:**
-1. You will get an error regarding MO2 being unable to open instance 'Portable', select OK and select `New Vegas` from the list of games.
+1. After running `ModOrganizer.exe` from the modlist installation directory, you will get an error regarding MO2 being unable to open instance 'Portable', select OK and select `New Vegas` from the list of games.

 2. Select the version of the game (either Steam/GOG).
 You will likely get an error about how profile Default was not found and MO2 is using profile Viva New Vegas instead, select OK and continue.